Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-sfp/README.md

 **Important Notes:**

-* Tested on Huawei OceanStor Dorado 8000 V6 6.1.0
+* Tested on Huawei OceanStor Dorado 8000 V6 6.1.0 and Dorado 6000 V6 V700R001C10SPH128
 * The `/sfp` endpoint is documented from V700R001C10 on.
 Older firmware does not serve it, and the check then reports OK with "No optical modules found."
+* The API documentation spells the fields of this endpoint in camelCase in its parameter table (`healthStatus`, `location`) and in upper case in its response example (`HEALTHSTATUS`, `LOCATION`).
+The firmware answers in upper case, as every other object does, and the check reads both spellings
-* This endpoint is the odd one out: it reports its fields in camelCase (`id`, `healthStatus`, `location`) where every other object uses upper case, and it carries no `TYPE`.
+* This endpoint carries no `TYPE`.
 Modules are therefore identified by their location, not by the `TYPE:ID` the rest of the checks use
 * A module whose link is down reports exactly what an uncabled one reports, so this does not alert by default.
 Set `--link-down-severity` on an array where every module is expected to be connected
+* A module whose link is down receives no light and reports -40 dBm, so its receive power is shown and graphed but not held against its operating range.
+Its transmit power still is
+* A QSFP can report no optical power readings and no mode at all.
+The check then shows `--` and `unknown` for them and graphs nothing
 * Create a read-only API user that can perform queries only
 * The default session timeout period on the storage system is 20 minutes; `--cache-expire` defaults to 15 minutes to stay within that window